Intelligent Rollouts

 After starting the experiment, see how it performed.
 Use experiment- and message-level reports to evaluate engagement, variant distribution during the experiment window, and strategies for improving future campaigns.

-To access results, go to Experiments, then Message Experiments, select the more menu icon ( ) for an experiment in the list, then View results.
-You can also select its name from the list and then go to Results.
+To access results, go to Experiments, then Message Experiments, select the more menu icon () for an experiment in the list, then View results.
+You can also select the name of an experiment from the list and then go to Results.

 Note